An Exploration of Baroque Art, Architecture & Sculpture

 Who is the father of Baroque art?

 Caravaggio can be regarded as the father of Baroque art.
-The artist contributed by teaching several painters of the time, diversifying his technique, Caravaggism and hence spreading the period’s art.
+The artist contributed by teaching several painters of the time, diversifying his technique, Caravaggism, and hence spreading the period’s art.
 Later several disciples of Caravaggio continued to teach young artists and influence their practices to master painting.

 What are examples of Baroque art?

-Some of the important artworks and examples of Baroque art are Saint Jerome By Annibale Carracci, The Martyrdom Of Saint Ursula By Caravaggio, The Holy Family By Bartolomeo Cavarozzi, Calling of St. Matthew by Giovanni Lanfranco, Crucifixion by Rembrandt, and The Fall Of The Damned by Peter Paul Rubens.
+Some of the important artworks and examples of Baroque art are Saint Jerome by Annibale Carracci, The Martyrdom of Saint Ursula by Caravaggio, The Holy Family by Bartolomeo Cavarozzi, Calling of St. Matthew by Giovanni Lanfranco, Crucifixion by Rembrandt, and The Fall of the Damned by Peter Paul Rubens.

 Related Reads.